 How Does COPD Affect Your Lungs?

-When this happens, the walls between the alveoli break down.
+When this happens, the walls between the aveoli break down.
 Your airways get swollen and clogged with mucus.
 It becomes harder to push out the stale air.
 You don't get enough fresh oxygen with each breath.

-In most cases, this process happens very slowly.
+In most cases, this happens very slowly.
 The symptoms may come on over time.
 It may be years before you even notice them.